 Can Physical Therapy Resolve My Recurrent Sciatica for Good?

-Sciatica is a frequent cause of lower back pain, but it can be hard to treat effectively.
+Sciatica is one of the most common causes of lower back and leg pain, and recurring symptoms can significantly affect mobility and quality of life.
 About 25% of people who develop sciatica and resolve symptoms without surgery experience a recurrence within a year.
-And recurring symptoms may be even more likely over time.
+Symptoms may also become more likely to return over time.

 Considering this risk, many sciatica patients wonder whether conservative measures, like physical therapy, can help.